Last modified: February 15, 2021

 The Company is domiciled in Switzerland at the following address:

-All data storage infrastructure is also located solely within Switzerland, and thus governed by the laws and regulations of Switzerland.
+Therefore, it is governed by the laws and regulations of Switzerland.
 Additional information about the legal framework can be found in our Transparency Report.

 Any email address provided to ProtonMail through either our waiting list, optional email verification, or optional notification/recovery email setting in your account, is considered personal data as defined and protected by the Swiss Federal Data Protection Act (DPA).

 Such data will only be used to contact you with important notifications about ProtonMail, to send you information related to security, to send you an invitation link to create your ProtonMail account, to verify your ProtonMail account, or to send you password recovery links if you enable the option.
 We may also inform you about new Proton products in which you might have an interest.
 You are free, at any given time, to opt-out of those features through the account settings panel.

 In order to maintain the integrity of the service, ProtonMail must take measures to avoid creation of accounts by spammers.
 This is because if spammers use ProtonMail to send messages, ProtonMail’s IP addresses can become blocked by major mail providers such as Gmail, Yahoo, Outlook, etc.